alphaee/YDU/README.md

 # YDU
-An Android game created through Processing, for fostering interest in NASA and Space Exploration.
+An Android game created with Processing, for fostering interest in NASA and Space Exploration.

 Created by Young Kim, Franklin Wang, and Dan Kim.